azstack/iOS-SDK-Documentation/README.md

-# 1. Tạo ứng dụng
+# 1. Create application
-AZStack sẽ cung cấp cho bạn ID của ứng dụng (appID) và 1 RSA public key (appKey); appID sẽ được lưu trong ứng dụng (client) của bạn, còn public key sẽ được lưu trên server của bạn.
+AZStack will provide an application ID (appID) for your application and a RSA public key (appKey); appID will be stored inside your app (client), and public key will be stored in your server.

-Mỗi user duy nhất của ứng dụng của bạn cần 1 định danh duy nhất trên AZStack (dạng chuỗi): azStackUserID.
+Each unique user of your application need 01 unqiue identifier (azStackUserID) in AZStack server.
+Its format type is string and called: azStackUserID.

-Ví dụ ứng dụng của bạn sử dụng email để định danh duy nhất người dùng.
-Bạn có 2 user: user1@email.com, user2@abc.com thì 2 người này cần 2 azStackUserID khác nhau, có thể là: user1_email_com, user2_abc_com hoặc có thể dùng chính email làm azStackUserID.
+For example, if your user use email to identify user, and you have 2 different users: user1@email.com, user2@abc.com then they need 2 different azStackUserID, like: user1_email_com, user2_abc_com.
+Or can use their emails (user1@email.com, user2@email.com) as azStackUserID.

-Tương tự nếu hệ thống của bạn sử dụng số điện thoại, username, ... để định danh duy nhất người dùng thì cũng có thể dùng chính số điện thoại, username, ... để làm azStackUserID.
+Another example, if your system use mobile number, username, ... to identify user then can use it as azStackUserID.

-Để tránh phức tạp thì định danh user trên hệ thống của bạn (username, email, phone number, ...) cũng nên là định danh trên AZStack (azStackUserID).
+To avoid complexity, please use same user id in your database (username, email, phone number, ...) as in AZStack (azStackUserID).
-2 app khác nhau có thể có 2 user trùng azStackUserID.
+(Two different apps can have 2 users with same azStackUserID)

 # 2. Add the SDK to your Xcode Project
 ### 2.1.
-Download AZStack Framework tại:
+Download AZStack Framework at:

 https://www.dropbox.com/s/hj8g421mx7x4nwc/AzStack_SDK_iOS.zip?dl=0

 >a.
-Giải nén bạn sẽ có: AzStack.framework, AzStackRes.bundle, AzStackCall.a
+Unzip the zip file you will have: AzStack.framework, AzStackRes.bundle, AzStackCall.a

 >b.
 Drag the AzStack.framework and AzStackRes.bundle to Frameworks in Project Navigator.
 Create a new group Frameworks if it does not exist.